Skip to content

 func algorithm(n int) {

-a := 1 // +0 (trick 1)
+a := 1 // +0 (Technique 1)

-a = a + n // +0 (trick 1)
+a = a + n // +0 (Technique 1)

-// +n (technique 2)
+// +n (Technique 2)

 for i := 0; i < 5 * n + 1; i++ {